kenn-cal/mkata-index/README.md

 ## Get started

-* Use this template and create your own repository :
+* Use this template and create your own repository:

 <p align="center">
     <a href="https://github.com/astariul/github-hosted-pypi/generate">